PanTheRiceMan/peakrmsmeter/README.md

 Peak and RMS meter for audio files.
 Takes an audio file and plots peaks and RMS, unweighted and a-weighted.
 Bear with me, this is a quick and dirty hack, but with comments !

-If only wave are used as input, ffmpeg is optional.
+If only wave files are used as input, ffmpeg is optional.

 Since pictures tell a thousand words:
 ![Example picture](example.png?raw=true)